-Remember, the elective choice must be yours - not your friends.
-You should select your electives because of your interest and ability in those areas of study.
-You should also ensure that you cover a broad range of subjects to maximise your future opportunities.
+Remember, the elective choice must be the student's - not their friend's.
+Students should select their electives because of their interest and ability in those areas of study.
+Students should also ensure that they cover a broad range of subjects to maximise their future opportunities.

-Your choice of electives is an important decision because almost one third of your school week will be taken up with studying three elective subjects.
+The choice of electives is an important decision because almost one third of your school week will be taken up with studying three elective subjects.

-Subject Materials Contributions (fees): As you would be aware, there is expense involved in providing the materials necessary for the effective study and satisfactory completion of some subjects.
+Subject Materials Contributions (fees): as you would be aware, there is expense involved in providing the materials necessary for the effective study and satisfactory completion of some subjects.
 The school charges a "Subject Materials Contribution" for those subjects, so that students are able to use top quality materials at a very reasonable cost and so that students do not have to bring their own materials to school.